UPDATED OCTOBER 2025

 74-years old | Santa Fe, New Mexico

-Clifford Wright, 74-years old, was discovered mauled to death by one of his pet pit bulls.
-The victim's son, Gavin Wright, found his body after returning from work.
-Gavin described the male pit bull, named Achilles, as a playful and loving pet and that his father loved the dog more than even himself.
-"He loved the breed, he loved the dog," Gavin said.
-The state Office of the Medical Investigator confirmed, "the injuries sustained by Mr. Wright were from the dog.
-There were no other medical reasons related to his death."
-Santa Fe Police Lt.
-Louis Carlos said the victim had apparently been watering plants in his front yard before the attack.
-Carlos said that police "walked into a death scene" that night and described the victim's injuries as "grisly."
-The victim kept up to six dogs at his home that he shared with his son, at least three were pit bulls.
-In 2005, Clifford Wright was bitten by a different male pit bull at his home. [source citations]
+Clifford Wright, 74-years old, was killed by one of his pit bulls.
+Santa Fe police responded to 211 Williams Street after receiving a call at 7:00 pm about a dog attack.
+The victim's son, Gavin Wright, called 911 after he found his father's body.
+"He's stiff as a (expletive) brick," he said.
+"He's got a hole, there's blood.
+He's gone dude."
+The state Office of the Medical Investigator confirmed, "the injuries sustained by Mr. Wright were from the dog."
+The victim owned The Hock Shop, whose website said, it is "the oldest family owned pawn shop in Santa Fe."
+Wright had been watering plants in his front yard before the attack.
+Santa Fe police Lt.
+Louis Carlos said police “walked into a death scene" and described the man's injuries as "grisly."
+Wright kept up to six dogs at his home that he shared with his son, at least three were pit bulls.
+In 2005, Wright was bitten by another male pit bull at his home.
+Gavin described the culprit pit bull, "Achilles," as a playful and loving pet that his father loved even more than himself.
+"He loved the breed, he loved the dog," Gavin said. [source citations]

 Date of death: May 2, 2012 Chained: No